The Sword Bearer

-The Sword Bearer (Меченосец) is a 2006 Russian science fiction thriller film directed by Filipp Yankovsky, based on Yevgeni Danilenko's book of the same name.
+The Sword Bearer (Меченосец) is a 2006 Russian superhero film directed by Filipp Yankovsky, based on Yevgeni Danilenko's book of the same name.

 Plot summary

 Sasha walks through his life, leaving a bloody trace behind him.
 He is chased after.
 But evil be to the pursuer who will manage to draw up with him.
 The older he grows, the more he becomes a rectification tool against injustice.
 The more appalling is a crime, the more dreadful is his punishment.
 Shocking and unfathomable events slash the tissue of present-day reality.

 Gradually Sasha becomes too dangerous to live among people, and one day the entire world revolts against him.
 He possesses a supernatural power, enabling him to destroy everything on his way.
 SHE makes her sudden appearance on his way.
 Ignorant of his supernatural powers, she falls in love with him.